Mike Jolly

-Michael Anthony Joseph Jolly (born March 19, 1958) is a former American football player.
-He played professional football as a defensive back for the Green Bay Packers from 1980 to 1983.
-He also played college football for the University of Michigan from 1976 to 1979.
-He started at weak side cornerback for Michigan in 35 of 36 games from 1977 to 1979 and was selected as a first-team All-Big Ten Conference player in both 1978 and 1979.
+Michael Anthony Joseph Jolly (born March 19, 1958) is an American former professional football player who was a defensive back for the Green Bay Packers of the National Football League (NFL) from 1980 to 1983.
+He played college football for the Michigan Wolverines from 1976 to 1979.
+He started at weak side cornerback for Michigan in 35 of 36 games from 1977 to 1979 and was selected as a first-team all-conference player in the Big Ten in both 1978 and 1979.

-Early years
+Early life

 Jolly was born in Detroit and grew up in Melvindale, Michigan.
 He attended Dearborn Sacred Heart High School for three years and one year at Aquinas High School in Southgate Michigan.
 He played four sports, football, basketball, track and baseball, in high school.
 He played both tailback and defensive back, and returned punts, in high school.

 Michigan

-He played for the Michigan Wolverines football team under head coach Bo Schembechler from 1976 to 1979.
+He played at the University of Michigan for the Wolverines football team under head coach Bo Schembechler from 1976 to 1979.
 As a sophomore in 1977, Jolly started 11 of 12 games for Michigan at the weak side cornerback position.
-On October 1, 1977, in Michigan's 41-3 victory over Texas A&M, Jolly intercepted a pass and returned it 50 yards for a touchdown.
+On October 1, 1977, in Michigan's 41–3 victory over Texas A&M, Jolly intercepted a pass and returned it 50 yards for a touchdown.
 Jolly played in the 1978 Rose Bowl against the Washington Huskies on New Year's Day.
 In the third quarter of the Rose Bowl, he intercepted a pass at the Washington 36-yard line and returned it 25 yards.

 As a junior in 1978, Jolly started all 12 games at weak side cornerback for the 1978 Michigan Wolverines football team and was selected as an All-Big Ten Conference player.
-In the team's 51-0 victory over Duke, Jolly intercepted two passes.
+In the team's 51–0 victory over Duke, Jolly intercepted two passes.
 The 1978 team won the Big Ten Conference championship, held opponents to an average of 8.75 points per game, played in the 1979 Rose Bowl, and finished the season ranked No. 5 in both the AP and UPI polls.

 As a senior in 1979, and for the second consecutive season, he started all 12 games at the weak side cornerback position.
 The 1979 Michigan Wolverines football team held opponents to an average of 12.6 points per game, played in the 1979 Gator Bowl and finished the season ranked No. 18 and 19 in the final AP and UPI polls.
 For the second consecutive season, Jolly was selected as an All-Big Ten Conference player.

 Over the three-year period from 1977 to 1979, Jolly started 35 of 36 games for the Wolverines and appeared in two Rose Bowls and a Gator Bowl.
 In his collegiate career, Jolly totaled 124 tackles and nine interceptions.